+VIII.
 Confidentiality

-Security needs and the nature of a prison environment affect mental health care in a variety of ways.
+Security needs and the nature of a prison environment affect mental healthcare in a variety of ways.
 Confidentiality is an important component of the therapeutic relationship.
 However, in a prison environment, confidentiality must be weighed against institutional needs of safety and security.
-Mental health providers in the institution not only serve inmates, they also serve the institution and the public at large.
+Mental health providers in the institution not only serve you, but they also serve the institution and the public at large.

-In the community, certain situations require mental health providers to violate client confidentiality.
-For example, many states mandate reporting of child or elder abuse.
-Providers also must notify authorities if a client threatens suicide or serious harm to others.
-Similarly, prison mental health providers violate confidentiality when an inmate is at risk of serious harm to themselves or others, such as when an inmate presents a clear and present risk of escape or when an inmate is responsible for the creation of disorder within a facility.
-Confidentiality may also be limited when prison mental health providers share information on a need-to-know basis with prison officials or other federal law enforcement entities.
-For example, before you are transferred to a residential reentry center, mental health providers must communicate your mental health needs to your unit team.
+In the community, certain situations require mental health providers to break client confidentiality.
+For example, many states mandate reporting child or elder abuse.
+Community providers also must notify authorities if a client threatens suicide or serious harm to thers.
+Similarly, mental health providers who work in prisons must breach confidentiality if you are at risk of serious harm to yourself or others, such as if you present a clear risk of escape or may be involved in/or responsible for the creation of disturbance within a facility.
+Confidentiality may also be limited when mental health providers who work in prisons share information on a need-to-know basis with prison officials or other federal law enforcement entities.
+For example, before you are transferred to a Residential Reentry Center, mental health providers must communicate your mental health needs to your Unit Team.

-If you tell a staff member, including a Psychology Services staff member, that you are going to harm or kill yourself or someone else, or engage in a behavior that jeopardizes the safety or security of the institution, confidentiality will be breached and the appropriate individuals will be notified on a need-to-know basis only.
-Simply put, there is no guarantee of confidentiality in the prison setting.
-However, you can rely on the professional judgment of Psychology Services staff who conscientiously balance your confidentiality and the safety and security of the institution.
-Information that does not impact the safety and security of the institution, inmates, and staff, will not be shared.
-While these limitations on confidentiality may initially deter you from seeking treatment, I want to assure you that the vast majority of inmates who receive psychological services are comfortable with the decisions staff make with regard to their confidentiality. Ιf additional you have questions about confidentiality, be certain to discuss your concerns with Psychology Services staff.
+Psychology Services staff conscientiously balance your confidentiality and the safety and security of the institution.
+Information that does not impact the safety and security of the institution, other persons in custody, and staff will not be shared.
+While these limitations on confidentiality may raise concerns for you, we want to assure you that most people in custody who receive psychological services are comfortable with the decisions staff make regarding their confidentiality.
+If you have additional questions about confidentiality, be certain to discuss your concerns with Psychology Services staff.